Drock91/XRPL_EVM_AMM/README.md

+## test is where our scripts currently live

 ## Setup Instructions
 1. Clone the repository.
 2. Create a `.env` file in the root directory based on the `.env.example` file.